ha5dzs/nyuad-aprs-server/README.md

 ### Prerequisites

-My server is running Ubuntu 22.04, so you may need to adapt this
+My server is running Ubuntu 22.04, so you may need to adapt this.

 Install some required ubuntu packages